TheoXiong/electron-find/README.md

 import { remote, ipcRenderer } from 'electron' import { FindInPage } from 'electron-find'

-# creat instance of FindInPage with default config
+# create instance of FindInPage with default config
 let findInPage = new FindInPage(remote.getCurrentWebContents())
 findInPage.openFindWindow()

-# use preload option, the find interface will be loaded when creat instance
+# use preload option, the find interface will be loaded when create instance
 let findInPage = new FindInPage(remote.getCurrentWebContents(), {
   preload: true
 })